• Share this on:

 Workwear

 Pants are a basic item in many workwear sub-categories, such as hospital clothing and corporate wear.
 These categories offer relatively big orders and stable business, but beware of strict buyer requirements, including safety standards.
-Check the CBI study on workwear.
+Read the CBI study on workwear for more information.

 Special sizes

-Following the ‘body acceptance’ trend, ever more European fashion brands have started to include silhouettes in their size range for specific body types, such as plus size, petit, tall and maternity fashion.
+Many European fashion brands include silhouettes in their size range for specific body types, such as plus size, petit, tall and maternity fashion.
 If you are a manufacturer of tubular knits, you may be required to invest in bigger machinery to make large-sized styles.
-Check this article by fashion consultancy Edited about the growing market for special sizes.

 Tips:

-• Develop a specialised collection that represents the niche requirements to show your potential customer that you understand and supply according to their requirements.
+• Develop a specialised collection that represents niche requirements to show your potential buyer that you understand and supply according to their requirements.

-• Study the basic and never-out-of-stock-items of these niche markets, such as Asos’ plus-size selection and The Able Label’s classic styles.
-These represent the largest order potential in terms of volume.
+• Study basic and never-out-of-stock-items in these niche markets, such as Asos’ plus size selection and The Able Label’s classic styles.
+These represent the largest order potential in volume.

-2. Through what channels can you get pants on the European market?
+2. Through which channels can you get pants and trousers on the European market?

-Before you start to approach European buyers, you need to determine which market segment fits your company best and through what channel(s) you want to sell your product.
+Before you approach European apparel buyers, you need to determine what market segment fits your company best, and through which sales channel(s) you want to sell your product.

 How is the end market segmented?